mollyic/MRI_qa/README.md

 **Features:**
 - *Ongoing reviews*: previous rating sessions can be resumed to prevent duplicate ratings
-- *Database options*: option to store rating sessions in a local json file or using mongodb
+- *Database options*: option to store rating sessions in a local json file or using MongoDB
 - *Multiple raters*: resuming a previous session only reviews images that are yet to have a rating for the user or have already been reviewed 3 times

 # Downloads